-If you live in the District for 30 days or more and operate a vehicle in public space, DC law requires you to obtain a District of Columbia Driver license, unless you are eligible for reciprocity (students, military, members of Congress, government appointee, diplomats).
+If you live in the District for 30 days or more and operate a vehicle in public space, DC law requires you to obtain a District of Columbia Driver license, unless you are eligible for reciprocity (students, military, members of Congress, presidential appointee, diplomats and part-time residents).

 Below are tips which will ensure your DMV transactions are successfully completed in the first visit.

-- Proof of identity, proof of social security and proof of residency are required to obtain a driver license or non-driver identification.
+- Proof of identity (full legal name and date of birth), proof of social security and proof of residency are required to obtain a driver license or non-driver identification.
 For licenses, we also require proof of ability to drive.
-Use the Document Verification Guide to determine what documents are needed by the DMV for new driver license/ID transactions.

 Vehicle Registration and Inspection